 According to a recent insurer survey, 2 out of 3 workers in Singapore are worried about job loss due to illness or disabilities and more than half (53%) do not have any disability income protection.
 Here’s why Disability Income Insurance is so crucial to your overall protection portfolio.

-When it comes to insurance, most people are familiar with the standard benefits like death, critical illnesses (e.g. cancer, heart attack) and hospitalisation.
+When it comes to insurance, most people are familiar with the standard benefits like death, critical illnesses (e.g. cancer, heart attack), and hospitalisation.
 Yes, these are indeed important life risks that we ought to insure against.
-The financial impact can be disastrous if we die too early, not leaving enough for dependants’ living expenses or be saddled with huge medical bills from the treatment of serious illnesses.
-However, most people seem to have missed out one other important risk factor: disability.
+The financial impact can be disastrous if we die too early, not leaving enough for dependants’ living expenses, or be saddled with huge medical bills from the treatment of serious illnesses.
+However, most people seem to have missed out on one other important risk factor: disability.

 If an accident or illness happens, resulting in our being unable to work, we would have lost one of our biggest assets – our income-earning capacity.

-Suppose a young professional, John Tan, age 30, earning $4,000 per month as an Accountant is now unable to work because of a car accident.
+As an example, let’s take a look at a young professional, John Tan, age 30, earning $4,000 per month as an accountant but is now unable to work because of a car accident.
 He would have lost $1,680,000 that he could have earned had he worked till age 65.
 If we assume a pay rise of 3% every year, the loss of earnings would be as much as $2,600,000!

-In insurance jargon, it is called the human capital – your biggest financial asset.
+In insurance jargon, it is called the human capital, which is also known as your biggest financial asset.

 What is Disability Income Insurance

 Disability income insurance is the only insurance that insures against your income earning capacity.
 For simplicity in understanding, the following are the benefits of this insurance:

 1. If Insured is unable to perform material duties of own occupation, monthly income will be payable for the first two years.